Our Commitment to Giving

 We invite you to join us and explore the projects below to see how Cascadia Eye is taking “and then some” care beyond the walls of our clinics.

 It starts in our own community.
 We truly value our neighbors and do our best to use our skills to make sure those who need eye care get it.
-We participate in many initiatives around our local region and our larger community, providing services to projects like the National Eye Care Project and Safe Harbor Free Clinic, free screenings for vision changes and glaucoma through Project Access Northwest and also at the local hospitals and nursing homes.
+We participate in many initiatives around our local region and our larger community, providing services to vision care projects like the National Eye Care Project, glaucoma care through Project Access Northwest, committing to hosting our own local free screenings for vision changes and also supporting various events at local hospitals and nursing homes.

-This extends to Cascadia Surgical’s ambulatory surgery center, where we’ve dedicated a specific portion of our budget every year to perform surgeries without payment for people in need.
+This commitment to giving extends to Cascadia Surgical’s ambulatory surgery center, where we’ve dedicated a specific portion of our budget every year to perform surgeries without payment for people in need.

 - Whatcom County